It's Who You Know

 The problem with bringing people with you anywhere you go is that you stop being objective.
 People who tag along know the shortcuts to make you happy.
 They exploit this borderline (and sometimes actual) personal relationship to get what they want, even when what they want is not the thing that you want, or what's best for the job.
 Add some intense aversion to conflict and a dash of inability to say no, and your entourage is set for life.

 The consequences of that are obvious.
 It's one of those very few cases where you can actually experience something trickling down: you put incompetent people in charge of other people, the other people tend to be incompetent, too.
-Sometimes is not even malicious.
+Sometimes it's not even malicious.
 It's just that they don't even know what competence looks like.
 So there I was, reporting to a member of the entourage, surrounded by people who couldn't tell the difference between incident and risk.
 People who told an external auditor with a straight face that "We don't use likelihood when performing risk assessments because anything that can happen will happen."
 I shit you not.

 This kind of people have a tendency to complicate things that are simple while, bizarrely, simultaneously underestimating things that are complicated.
 The kind of people who will hear someone say OKR and immediately try to implement it where they work, even when it leads to some other people making "Lower the risk by 5%" a goal even though your risk management methodology is qualitative.
 What's 5% of Medium?
 Who the fuck knows?
 But that's old news, right?
 The world is full of Objectives without Key Results.
 Key Performance Indicators that do not indicate the performance of anything.
 They love busywork.
 They love tools that make busywork even more impressive.
 That's why you need to suffer shit like Jira, Confluence, Sharepoint, and the rest to the gang.
 It's not for you.
 You're just catching that stray.